Uninen/vite-ts-tailwind-starter/README.md

 # Vite Typescript + Tailwind Starter

-Simple, opinionated, and **production-ready** TS + Tailwind project template for Vite 2.
+Simple, opinionated, and **production-ready** project template for Vite.

 See [changelog](./CHANGES.md) for latest changes.